anushikhare/ProgressBarDemo/README.txt

 #
 ###

-Note application can be started on the Project or running the server on index.html
+The application can be started by following the steps given below:

+1. Click on ProgressBarDemo.war, then click on View Raw.
+This downloads the WAR file.
+2. Open the WAR and double click on index.html